 The initial “extraction approach” for the determination of the sensitivity list is based on the simulation of the extraction of each of the observed chemical element by reducing the content to 10% (extraction method).
 Only isotopes with a molar fraction higher than 10-6 are considered to achieve an acceptable computational performance.
 After this reduction the result for each calculation is compared to the reference case with all elements in the system.
 Based on this approach, an element with a high influence on the system criticality will lead to a positive Δkeff for the system when extracted, since the neutron absorption is reduced.
-The results of a draft calculation using 20 000 histories per batch (black) and an improved setting with 100 000 particles per batch (red) are given in Figure 4 with the error bars for 95% confidence into the calculation result.
-Effective multiplication factors and standard deviations for these settings are presented in Table 2.
+The results of a draft calculation using 20 000 histories per batch (black) and an improved setting with 100 000 particles per batch (red) are given in Fig 4 with the error bars for 95% confidence into the calculation result.
+Effective multiplication factors and standard deviations for these settings are presented in Table 2Error!
+Reference source not found..

-Figure 4: Sensitivity list for the observed chemical elements based on the EVOL benchmark element list using the extraction method for the simulation.
+Fig 4: Sensitivity list for the observed chemical elements based on the EVOL benchmark element list using the extraction method for the simulation.

 The applied approach give a first indication of the effect of the different chemical elements.
 However, a closer look indicates some problems with the simulation.
 The comparison of the results of the draft and the improved calculation for some of the elements e. g.
 31, 34, 65, 66, 68, 69 show that there is no overlap of the error band.
 However, the error bands highlight the 95% confidence interval (i.e. plus/minus two standard deviations) of the calculated results, thus the number of outliers should be much lower.
 In addition, there are strong changes for important elements like, Zr and Nd.
 To improve the confidence, another refinement using higher statistics would be required, but the computational demand of this approach seems to be prohibitive.